micene09/scarlett/docs/api/rest-client-options.md

 (response: IResponse) => void
 ```

-Global handler, running on your `RestClient`'s instance context, called at every successful response received.
+Global handler, running on your rest client context, called at every successful response received.
 Keep in mind that, if you set the `throw` option as true, or any of your `throwExcluding` filters doesn't match, this handler will never be called.

 ### onError